sa-mw-dach/winkelschleifer/docs/opensourcerers.org/opensourcerers-post.md

 There are two major blocks of activities which need to happen.

-First - the **administrative ones** which need to be executed with additional rights and are mostly handled outside of application teams.
+First - the **administrative ones** which need to be executed with additional rights.
+These tasks are mostly handled outside of application teams.
 Respresented by the **red box**.

 <img src="images/winkelschleifer-sequence-admin.png" alt="Admin tasks" width="300"/>